Subito-it/SBTUITestTunnelHost/README.md

 Launch the Mac App (either by compiling the `Mac Host/SBTUITunnelHostServer.xcworkspace` or launching the executable in `Mac Host/Binary/SBTUITestTunnelServer.zip`) which will fire a server on your local machine on port 8667.
 The current status of the server will be shown in the macOS menubar.

+#### Security Warnings 🔥🔥🔥

+The tool is intended for testing enviornments only, use with care since **it allows to access and execute commands** on the running host. **Make sure that the host is only reachable by trusted clients.**

+To increase security by default the application binds the server to localhost.
+This means that it will only receive requests from within the same machine that runs the tool, which should be fine in most cases.
+You can optionally launch the application  passing the `--skipLocalhostBinding` or by manually toggling the option from menubar to bypass this limitation.

+For additional security launch the tool with a system user with [specific access privileges](https://support.apple.com/kb/PH25796?locale=en_US&viewlocale=en_US)

 ### UI Tests

 In your code just import SBTUITestTunnelHost.
 This will add a `host` property to the XCTest class which is an instance of `SBTUITestTunnelHost` that allows to remotely execute a command by calling `host.executeCommand(cmd)`.
 Commands are executed synchronously and return a string with the stdout output.

 In the Example project there are two very simple examples in Swift and Objective-C.

-## Security Warnings 🔥🔥🔥

-The tool is intended for testing enviornments only, use with care since **it allows to access and execute commands** on the running host. **Make sure that the host is only reachable by trusted clients.**

-For additional security launch the tool with a system user with [specific access privileges](https://support.apple.com/kb/PH25796?locale=en_US&viewlocale=en_US)

 ## Additional resources